lloydhamilton/llama_fine_tuning/README.md

 Answer: 15.32%

-The LLM is fine tuned to create a mathematical program as below:
+The LLM is fine-tuned to create a mathematical program as below:

 ```
 divide(subtract(143, 124), 124)
 ```

 ## Getting Started on this project

+### Tech stack:

+- Python
+- LangChain
+- Ollama
+- MLflow
+- DVC

 There are a few pre-requisites to run this repo:

 ### Python Environment Setup